syncfusion-content/blazor-docs/blazor/getting-started/maui-blazor-app.md

 * How to solve "The project doesn't know how to run the profile Windows Machine" while running MAUI Blazor App?

-    * This issue has been fixed in most recent release of visual studio.
+    * This issue has been fixed in most recent release of Visual Studio.
 For more details refer [here](https://developercommunity.visualstudio.com/t/the-project-doesnt-know-how-to-run-the-profile-win/1530395)

     * You can also fix this error by installing [Single-project MSIX Packaging Tools](https://marketplace.visualstudio.com/items?itemName=ProjectReunion.MicrosoftSingleProjectMSIXPackagingToolsDev17).

-* How to solve deployement errors?
+* How to solve deployment errors?

     If you get error dialog like "There were deployment errors", Enable developer mode.
 For more details refer [Enable your device for development](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).